kul-arun/univariate-linear-regression/README.md

 # Univariate Linear Regression

-In this project, we create a simple linear regression model that predicts the salary from a person's experience (measured in years).
+In this project, we create a simple linear regression model that predicts the salary from a person's experience (measured in years), using the gradiant descent algorithm.
 The data that we work with is taken from Kaggle (https://www.kaggle.com/datasets/krishnaraj30/salary-prediction-data-simple-linear-regression).

 ## Installation